CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 #### APP.2.2.A10 Secure use of DNS for Active Directory

 Integrated DNS zones or secure dynamic update of DNS data SHOULD be used to prevent DNS client queries from unauthorized systems.
-The access to the configuration data of the DNS server SHOULD only be allowed by administrative accounts.
+The access to the configuration data of the DNS server SHOULD only be permitted by administrative accounts.
 The DNS cache on the DNS servers SHOULD be protected against unauthorized changes.
 Access to the DNS service of the domain controllers SHOULD be limited to the necessary extent.
 Network activities related to DNS requests SHOULD be monitored.
 Access to DNS data in Active Directory SHOULD be restricted to administrators using ACLs.

 Secondary DNS zones SHOULD be avoided.
 At a minimum, the zone file SHOULD be protected from unauthorized access.